solana-labs/solana/docs/src/wallet-guide.md

 ## Supported Wallets

-Solana supports supports several types of wallets in the Solana native command-line app as well as wallets from third-parties.
+Solana supports several types of wallets in the Solana native command-line app as well as wallets from third-parties.

 For the majority of users, we recommend using one of the